SDR Metrics That Will Make Your Team Successful

 1. How many records are touched

-The first metric we look at to determine productivity is the number of records that have been touched.
-This gives us an idea of how many conversations our SDRs are having.
+The first metric we assess to determine productivity is the number of records that have been touched.
+This gives us a clearer sense of how many conversations our SDRs are having.

-While we can track these metrics easily through our phone and other communication systems, the total number of touches is not necessarily a measure of SDR performance.
-We want to keep our outbound volume high, but it’s hard to tell from that number alone if reps are spending their time having productive conversations or just dialing through to meet a quota.
+While we can easily track these metrics through our phone and communication systems, the total number of touches isn’t necessarily an accurate measure of SDR performance.
+We want to keep our outbound volume consistently high.
+However, it’s difficult to tell just from that number alone if reps are using their time making quality calls with productive conversations or if they’re just making dials in order to meet their quota.

-The number of dials won’t give you the full picture of an SDR’s performance.
-That’s why we always examine the quality of those attempts and look for ways to improve.
+Essentially, a total number of dials won’t give you the full picture of an SDR’s performance.
+That’s why we have always examined the quality of those attempts and have looked for ways to continuously improve.

-One of the major frustrations that come with the SDR role is the relatively low number of leads willing to pick up and speak on the phone.
-Ask any new SDR what their biggest challenge is, and they’re likely to cite this lack of response.
+One major frustration within the SDR role is the relatively low number of leads who are even willing enough to just pick up the phone and have a conversation.
+Truly, ask any new SDR what their biggest challenge is – the lack of responses they receive is likely at the top of the list.

-The key to this metric is to focus on the conversations your SDRs are having.
-Low connect rates are just a reality of the position, but conversational issues, like difficulty finding the right point of contact, are challenges that can be overcome with better training and tools.
+The key to assessing this metric is to focus on the conversations your SDRs are having.
+Sure, low connect rates and uninterested contacts are just a reality of the position, but conversational issues – like difficulty finding the right point of contact or being unable to get past the company’s resident gatekeeper – are challenges that can be overcome with better training and tools.

-What do we mean when we say “touch,” and how do we differentiate that from a “dial”?
-Let us take a moment to explain our method of tracking this metric.
+What do we mean when we refer to a “touch,” and how do we differentiate it from a “dial”?
+Let’s take a moment to explain the method we employ for tracking this metric.

-When we refer to touches, we’re looking at all the individual ways an SDR reaches out to a lead.
-A phone call is a touch, a voicemail is a touch, an email is another touch, a LinkedIn message is another one, and so on.
-You get the idea.
+When we refer to touches, we’re looking at ALL the individual ways an SDR reaches out to a lead.
+A phone call is a touch, a voicemail is a touch, an email, a LinkedIn message, and so on.

-However, when we talk about the number of dials an SDR has made, we’re referring to each periodic attempt an SDR makes to reach a customer.
-The difference is that we include each touch—the voicemail, email, and message—within one attempt or “dial.”
+However, when we’re talking about the number of dials an SDR has made, we’re referring to each, individual periodic attempt an SDR makes to reach a customer.
+The important difference is that we include each touch—the voicemail, email, and message—within one attempt or “dial.”

-We differentiate between dials and touches not only to track how many prospects our SDRs are reaching out to but also to see if they’re using all the tools at their disposal during those attempts.
+The reason we differentiate between dials and touches is not only so we can track how many prospects our SDRs are reaching out to but also so we can see if they’re using all the possible tools at their disposal to increase their chances of success during those attempts.

 2. Touch frequency over time

-When we look at the average number of times records are touched, it gives us some important insight about our call cadence strategy.
+Looking at the average number of times records are touched gives us important insights into our call cadence strategy.
 It tells us:

-• If SDRs are proactively taking the next steps on a record
+• Whether SDRs are proactively taking the next steps on a record

 • How long it takes a lead to engage with our company